BerranRemzi/jerry-314/README.md

 When reading parameters (using `?`), the robot responds with:

 - `pid p <value>` - Response to `pid p ?`
-  - Example: `pid p 10.5`
+  - Example: `pid p 10.500`
-  - Format: Three space-separated tokens: "pid", "p"/"i"/"d", and float value
+  - Format: Three space-separated tokens: "pid", "p"/"i"/"d", and float value (3 decimal places)

 - `pid i <value>` - Response to `pid i ?`
-  - Example: `pid i 5.2`
+  - Example: `pid i 5.200`

 - `pid d <value>` - Response to `pid d ?`
-  - Example: `pid d 2.1`
+  - Example: `pid d 2.100`

 - `motor speed <value>` - Response to `motor speed ?`
   - Example: `motor speed 100`
-  - Format: Three space-separated tokens: "motor", "speed", and integer/float value
+  - Format: Three space-separated tokens: "motor", "speed", and integer value

+### System Commands

+- `help` or `?` - Display available commands and usage
+  - Example: `help`
+  - The robot responds with a list of all available commands

+- `bootloader` - Jump to bootloader mode
+  - Example: `bootloader`
+  - **Warning:** This command will restart the device in bootloader mode

 ## Communication Settings